-Hugh Macdonald's filmmaking career has taken him underwater, inside caves, and up the tracks of the Denniston railway incline.
+Hugh Macdonald's filmmaking career has taken him underwater, inside caves, and up the Denniston railway incline.
 Four decades in, it shows no signs of stopping.
 Yet despite all the journeys under his belt, he is probably best known for just 20 minutes of film: beloved three-screen spectacular This is New Zealand.

-In the late 60s, Macdonald's NFU tourism film This Auckland was labelled as "flippant and superficial" by the NZ Herald.
+In the late 60s, Macdonald's NFU tourism film This Auckland was labelled "flippant and superficial" by The NZ Herald.
 It also won him four international awards, including one at the Venice Film Festival.
-Soon after he was told that he'd be leading the making of This is New Zealand, after NFU manager Geoffrey Scott successfully campaigned to politicians for the opportunity to contribute a film for the New Zealand Pavilion at Expo '70.
+Soon after he was told he'd be leading the making of This is New Zealand, after NFU manager Geoffrey Scott successfully campaigned to politicians for the opportunity to contribute a film for the New Zealand Pavilion at Expo '70.

-Two million saw This is New Zealand at the expo site in Osaka, Japan.
+Two million people saw This is New Zealand at the expo site in Osaka, Japan.
 Although it was never part of the original plan, 400,000 more saw it back in New Zealand, after cinemas in the main centres were outfitted to take the four machines required to play it.
 In Wellington, the film ran for 13 weeks at the Embassy, one of the city's largest cinemas.

 Making films about New Zealand wasn't always plain sailing.
 During the torturous process of completing There is a Place, Foreign Affairs officials demanded that he remove any suggestion the country wasn't perfect.
-The finished film is roughly half of its original length.
+The finished film is roughly half its original length.
 In the same period he also directed award-winner Somebody Else's Horizon.
-Marking the 75th anniversary of the Tourist and Publicity Department, the 18-minute film included excerpts from government tourist films dating back before the NFU's 1941 birth.
+Celebrating the 75th anniversary of the Tourist and Publicity Department, the 18-minute film included excerpts from government tourist films dating back before the NFU's 1941 birth.

 Macdonald had long planned to leave the NFU at some point, and go solo.
 When Geoff Dixon set up commercials company Silverscreen in the mid 1970s, he invited Macdonald to direct for him.
-But he didn't relish the idea of a diet of only commercials.
+But Macdonald didn't relish the idea of a diet of only commercials.
 Starting in the mid 80s with company Hugh Macdonald Productions Ltd, he began producing and directing a variety of films, from staff training videos to corporate work, including more than a dozen films for the former NZ Dairy Board,and NFU sampler Toogood Tales, hosted by one-time Weekly Review narrator Selwyn Toogood.

 In 2017 Macdonald's passion project No Ordinary Sheila was invited to the NZ International Film Festival.
 It went on to screen around the country.
 The feature-length documentary follows the adventurous life of his first cousin, nature writer and illustrator Sheila Natusch — or as Stuff reviewer Graeme Tuckett described her, "one of the most fascinating, storied, admirable and occasionally hilarious individuals you will ever have the pleasure of meeting".

-Profile written by Ian Pryor; updated on 15 January 2019
+Profile written by Ian Pryor; updated on 15 February 2019

 'Hugh Macdonald: Expos, epics and animated amphibians' (Video Interview), NZ On Screen website.
 Director Ian Pryor.
 Loaded 30 June 2015.
-Accessed 15 January 2020
+Accessed 15 February 2020

 Hugh Macdonald Film website.
-Accessed 15 January 2020
+Accessed 15 February 2020

 No Ordinary Sheila website.
-Accessed 15 January 2020
+Accessed 15 February 2020

 'Playing Favourites with Hugh Macdonald' (Interview) Radio New Zealand website.
 Loaded 1 March 2014.
-Accessed 15 January 2020
+Accessed 15 February 2020

 Warren Barton, 'Videos for steam enthusiasts' - The Dominion Sunday Times, 8 September 1991, page 11